SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [2] This mapping is used for protocol extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.1]

-When there is a mismatch between the resource identifier in the HTTP message body and the resource identifier in the URL used for a request, then the servr MUST return HTTP status code 400 (Bad Request).
+When there is a mismatch between a resource identifier in the HTTP message body and the resource identifier in the URL used for a request, then the server MUST return HTTP status code 400 (Bad Request).

 ## Hello

-- Request: OPTIONS /{context-root}/{version}
+- Request: OPTIONS /
-- Request payload: No
+- Request message: None
-- Response payload: Greeting response
+- Response message: Greeting response
-- HTTP status code success: 200 (OK)
+- OK status code: 200 (OK)

-The server MUST return a Greeting response, as defined in [@!RFC5730, section 2.4] in response to request using the HTTP OPTIONS method on the root "/" resource.
+Due to the stateless nature of REPP, the server does not respond by sending a Greeting message when a connection is created, as described in [@!RFC5730, section 2].
+The client MUST request a Greeting by using the Hello request as described in [@!RFC5730, section 2.3].
+The server MUST respond by returning a Greeting response, as defined in [@!RFC5730, section 2.4].

-The EPP version used in the Hello response MUST match the version value used for the `{version}` path segment of the URL used for the Hello request.
+The version value used in the Hello response MUST match the version value used for the `{version}` path segment in the URL used for the Hello request.

-Example Hello request:
+Example request:

 ```
 C: OPTIONS /repp/v1/ HTTP/2